Mr. Mouse Takes a Trip: Plot

-Leaving for vacation, Mickey Mouse and Pluto arrive at a train station in Burbank, California (home of Walt Disney Productions headquarters).
-They board a westbound train to Pomona, but are both immediately kicked off by the conductor, played by Pete, stating that dogs aren't allowed (a side gag reveals Pluto's luggage to contain bones).
+Leaving for vacation, Mickey Mouse and Pluto arrive at a train station in Burbank, California (home of Walt Disney Productions).
+They board a westbound train to Pomona, but are both immediately kicked off by the conductor Pete, who states that dogs aren't allowed.
 Pete then rambles off the train's destinations and forces his watch to tell him when the train is ready to leave.
-When the watch does show the time for the train to go, Pete calls, "All aboard!"

-Mickey, at this point, decides to smuggle Pluto on board by squeezing him inside the suitcase.
-At first, the handle breaks, making Mickey almost leave Pluto behind, but he recovers the suitcase and manages to make it aboard the caboose just as the train is leaving the platform.
-Later, Pluto barks, wanting to be let out.
-Mickey reminds him that he will be thrown off if Pete finds out that Pluto's on the train, so he takes Pluto out and unsquashes him.
-The freedom is only short-lived, however, as Pete is coming through the train to collect tickets, forcing Mickey to squash Pluto back into position in the suitcase.
+At this point, Mickey decides to smuggle Pluto on board by squeezing him inside the suitcase and they manage to make it aboard the caboose just as the train is leaving the platform.
+Inside the passenger room, Mickey warns Pluto to be quiet because he will be thrown out if Pete finds out, Mickey manages to pull Pluto out from the suitcase, but as Pete is coming through the train to collect tickets, Mickey is forced to put Pluto back in the suitcase.
 After biting "OK" in Mickey's tickets, Pete sees Mickey's suitcase containing Pluto in the seat and forcefully throws it into an overhead baggage net.
 This causes Pluto to bark, making Pete suspicious.

 He then recognizes Mickey, who tries to hide behind a large newspaper and make it look like the barking was coming from him.
-Realizing that Pluto has been stowed in the suitcase, Pete menacingly asks Mickey if he is alone, which Mickey states that he is alone, Pete then makes up a story about owning a little cat who'd cry when he was all alone and screams a loud "MEOW!" (even making his face closely resemble a real cat) at the suitcase, causing Pluto to leap out barking at the "cat".
-Realizing that his cover's been blown, Pluto ducks back into the suitcase, but Pete has already figured it out.
+Pete menacingly asks Mickey if he is alone, which Mickey states that he is.
+Suspecting that Pluto has been stowed in the suitcase, Pete makes up a story about owning a little cat who'd cry when he was all alone and screams a loud "MEOW!" (even making his face closely resemble a real cat) at the suitcase, causing Pluto to leap out barking at the "cat".
+Realizing that his cover's been blown, Pluto fearfully ducks back into the suitcase, but Pete has already figured it out.
 Before he can catch the pair, Mickey and Pluto run away and a chase ensues on board the train.